Immigrants at Central Station 1951

 Like a word of command.

-The signal at the platforms end
+The signal at the platform’s end turned red and dropped like a guillotine,

-Cutting us off from the space of eyesight
+Cutting us off from the space of eyesight.

 While time ran ahead